nestauk/openjobs-SDS-NOS-2019/README.md

 # Prerequisites
 1. Python 3.6 and (ideally) Conda.
 2. Homebrew and the cask plugin if on OSX.
-3. The NOS dataset in pdf or json format.
-For this contact the Open Jobs Team or Skills Development Scotland.
-In theory, most (if not all) of the pdfs are available <a href="https://www.ukstandards.org.uk/">online</a>.

 # Getting started